joon6093/jpa-nplus1-detector/README.md

 ```

 ## ✏️ Note
-- Please be aware that the N+1 query detector is disabled by default (enabled: false) due to potential performance implications.
+- Please be aware that the N+1 Query Detector is disabled by default (enabled: false) due to potential performance implications.
 It is recommended to enable this feature only in your local or development environment to avoid any negative impact on production performance.
 - If you encounter any types of N+1 issues that the detector does not catch, please report them by creating an issue in the project repository.
 This will help us improve the tool by updating and enhancing its detection capabilities.
 - If you found this project helpful or interesting, please consider giving it a star on GitHub! ⭐